sighupio/furyctl/.github/pull_request_template.md

 - [ ] I've updated the `docs/releases/unreleased.md` file (or equivalent)
 - [ ] I've tested the proposed changes and wrote the tests performed in the section above
 - [ ] My branch is up-to-date with the target branch and there are no conflicts
-- [ ] I've considered all the different kinds (KFDDistribution, OnPremises, EKSCluster, Immutable) that may be affected by this change
+- [ ] I've considered all the different cluster kinds (KFDDistribution, OnPremises, EKSCluster, Immutable) that may be affected by this change
 - [ ] CI is green